liekekuiper/AgingMicrobiome/README.md

 - `AGORA2_TableFig.R` — Metabolic modeling analyses using the AGORA2 resource to
   functionally interpret stool microbiome findings
-- `externalvalidation/` — Validation of meta-analysis findings for chronological age and mortality in independent cohorts:
+- `externalvalidation/` — Validation of meta-analysis findings for chronological age and mortality in independent external cohort FINRISK on 16S and metagenomics dataset:
   - `analysiscode_rfile.R` — Analysis script for external validation cohort
   - `microbiome_utils.R` — Utility functions for validation analyses
-  - `Biomarker_TSE_phyloseq.R` — Phyloseq-based biomarker analyses
+  - `Biomarker_TSE_phyloseq.R` — Biomarker analyses for TSE and phyloseq data
   - `ValidationResults.R` — Summary and visualization of validation results

 ---